The basics needed for a backyard wildlife habitat

 Diagram of a wildlife food chain, beginning with plants and ending with carnivores.

 Every form of life feeds something higher on the food chain.
-(Thompsma / Wiki; cc by 3.0)
+(Thompsma / Wiki; CC BY 3.0)

 Water